 The job description includes being good at wordsmithing and having excellent time management skills.
 That’s because these projects often take months or years before completion, given all the research that goes into forming a convincing proposal.

-Proposal writers should have excellent communication skills to effectively convey their message to be understood by individuals of any level of knowledge or understanding.
+Proposal writers should have excellent communication skills to effectively convey their message so that it can be understood by individuals of any level of knowledge or understanding.

-If you’re interested in learning more about what a proposal writer does via video, then watch below.
+If you’re interested in learning more about what a proposal writer does via video, then watch the video below.
 Otherwise, skip ahead.

 What are Business Proposals?